thufik/thufik/README.md

 # Hi there, I'm Fellipe Thufik 👋

 - 🌱 I’m currently creating politic project
-- 🥅 2023 Goals: Learn more about flutter
+- 🥅 2024 Goals: Learn more about flutter (White Label)

 ### Languages and Tools: